TrackDR/Geospatial-Jupyter-Notebooks/README.md

 Binder usually is overtasked [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/trackdr/moddedipythonnotebooks)

-Better idea than binder is to launch a paid for instance using http://www.jeremydjacksonphd.com/docker-for-aws/
+Better idea than Binder is to launch a paid for instance using http://www.jeremydjacksonphd.com/docker-for-aws/

 Make new notebook